ipod0224/n8n-templates/readme.md

 # n8n Automation Templates

-A collection of free n8n templates to automate SEO, content optimization and other real-world challenges.
+A collection of free n8n templates to automate SEO, content optimization, data analysis and other real-world challenges.

 ## Overview